Tybot204/ICS-161-Engine/Sprite/Demo/readme.txt

 160 , 0, 32, 64, 16, 32,  3
 192 , 0, 32, 64, 16, 32,  3

-/ A LEN of 0 means that the frame lasts forever
-224 , 0, 32, 64, 16, 32, 0
+/ A LEN of 0 or lesser means that the frame lasts forever 224 , 0, 32, 64, 16, 32, 0

                   / Leading and trailing whitespaces are allowed :walk down

-/ As stated before, it is possible to change the file at any time f=Untitled.png
+/ As stated before, it is possible to change the file at any time f=res\Untitled.png

 0,192,32,64,3
 32,192,32,64,3